 Most patients undergo otoplasty, or cosmetic ear surgery, to reduce the size of large ears or have prominent ears “pinned back” closer to the head.

-Most otoplasty procedures are performed on children between 5 and 14-years-of-age.
+Most otoplasty procedures are performed between 18 and 60-years-of-age.
 Generally our ears are nearly fully developed by the age of five, allowing for the surgery to be performed.
 Since school-yard teasing and ridicule can negatively impact a child’s self-esteem, many parents, as often seen seek-out otoplasty for their children at an early age.
 Of course, ear surgery can be performed to contour adult ears as well, to increase self-esteem and improve appearance.

 Though, basic otoplasty information is provided on this website, the best way to get answers to specific questions about you or your child’s needs is to schedule a personal consultation in Harley Body Clinic for better elaboration.

 Though thousands of children and adults undergo Otoplasty each year and experience no major complications, the procedure does carry some degree risk.
 It is important you be well informed of these risks when considering surgery.
 Harley Body Clinic sees the discussion of potential risks and complications as one of the most important aspects of patient consultation.
 During your consultation, we will discuss these potential complications with you, listen to your safety questions, and offer instructions on how to minimize the risk.

 Potential complications include blood clotting on the ear in a small percentage of patients.
 If these clots don’t dissolve naturally, they can be drawn out with a needle.
 Infection in the ear cartilage is also a rare risk with Otoplasty.
 In some cases, this may cause unwanted scar tissue formation.
 Such infections are usually treated with antibiotics; though rarely, surgery may be required to drain the infected area.